Signs of Brain Tumor in Dogs

 Key Takeaways on Signs of Brain Tumor in Dogs

-• Common early symptoms include seizures, pacing and circling, vision problems, and abnormal behaviors.
+• Common early symptoms include seizures, pacing and circling vision problems, and abnormal behaviours.

 • Later-stage signs involve loss of balance and motor skills, lethargy, and vomiting.

-• Brain tumors often progress rapidly once symptoms appear.
+• Brain tumours often progress rapidly once symptoms appear.

 • Getting a veterinary diagnosis is essential upon noticing changes.